North by Northwest (NxNW) ICURe Programme –Open for applications

 The NxNW ICURe programme will accept applications from teams based at all UK universities.
 The ICURe delivery partners will actively recruit from their regions, but where timings or other factors dictate will accept applications from other regions, your local delivery partner can advise.
 Therefore you should in the first instance contact the ICURe delivery team most conveniently located to you, northern UK (Queens University Belfast), the Midlands (University of Warwick) or southern UK (SETsquared University of Southampton), There are no restrictions upon which discipline, HE institution or part of the UK that can apply as long as they have the correct team members.

-The NxNW ICURe Cohort A competition is opening soon.
-Applications must be received by 6th July 2018.
+The NxNW ICURe Cohort D competition is now open.
+Application date now extended to noon on Monday 29th July 2019.
 If you are successful with your application and are offered a place on the programme, your team will be required to meet the following expectations:

 Please complete the application form clearly and concisely, remembering that the review panel may not be experts in the field of your technology.
-Please ensure you follow the word count guide and complete all sections.
-Please send your application to firstname.lastname@example.org
+Please register and complete your application at https://icure.crowdicity.com/

 Once the application is submitted, the ICURe application review panel will consider all applications and identify the projects that best meet the ICURe programme requirements.

 For more information, contact firstname.lastname@example.org

 If you have any problems accessing the crowdicity platform, please contact email@example.com for help and alternative options.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.

 For more information please read our Equality and Diversity Policy.